-Wedding Barns and Event Venues – Per Executive Order 2020-110, these venues in Regions 1-5, and 7 may open at this time provided that outdoor gatherings or events do not exceed 100 people and people not part of the same household maintain six feet of distance from one another.
+Wedding Barns and Event Venues – Per Executive Order 110 and Executive Order 2020-115, these venues in Regions 1-5 and 7 may open at this time provided that outdoor gatherings or events do not exceed 100 people and people not part of the same household maintain six feet of distance from one another.
 Indoor gatherings/events among persons not of the same household may not exceed 10 people.
 In Regions 6 & 8 (the Upper Peninsula and the 17 most northern counties of the Lower Peninsula), indoor gatherings of up to 50 people and outdoor gatherings of up to 250 people will be allowed, as long as individuals strictly follow social distancing guidelines.
 Please also review Executive Order-114 to learn more about the steps that must be taken to protect the health of employees and the public.

 Farm Stays, Bed & Breakfasts, Rental Cottages – May open for guests, in accordance with Executive Order-114 to learn more about the steps that must be taken to protect the health of employees and the public.
 See the guidelines for lodging facilities from the Michigan Restaurant and Lodging Association.